gatsbyjs/gatsby/docs/blog/2018-10-11-rise-of-modern-web-development/index.md

   </figcaption>
 </figure>

-Modern web development frameworks like React and Angular are the latest step transforming the content web from its original simple, document-based model to a complex, rich web experience and app platform -- and it’s happening _fast_.
+Modern web development frameworks like React and Angular are the latest step transforming the content web from its original simple, document-based model to a complex, rich web experience and app platform -- and it's happening _fast_.

 <figure>
   <img alt="" src="./modern-frameworks.png" />